andrew-codes/interview-prep/content/Systems Design/Interview Prep/Practice Problems/URL Shortener Solution.md

 #### Feature

+1. On-boarding
+	1. Customers can register domains to use with short URLs
-1. URL shortening
+2. URL shortening
 	- Users can input a long URL and receive a shortened URL
 	- Supports creating custom short URLs
 	- Short URLs are alphanumeric and contain no special characters
 	- Short URLs are globally unique for a TLD
-	- Users can specify their own TLD to use for the shortened link
+	- Users can specify their own (registered) TLD to use for the shortened link
-2. URL redirection
+3. URL redirection
 	- Short URLs redirect users to the long-form URL
 	- Must be highly available
 	- Redirection needs to be near real-time
-3. Short URL analytics
+4. Short URL analytics
 	1. Short URLs click counts are tracked over time
 	2. The data storage is up to a maximum of 3 years